About the Journal

 Peer review is an essential component in the selection process.
 All submissions will be reviewed by two scholars in the specific area addressed by the paper in a double-blind process.
 Selection will be based on originality, quality of research, effective methodology, and overall contribution to the field of art history.

 The inaugural issue of ARTiculate was published in February 2012.
 Thereafter, publication is anticipated approximately every two years.
-The next issue is scheduled to appear in the latter part of 2013.
+Volume 4 is scheduled to appear in the spring of 2022.

 Open Access Policy